nchahare/cv/README.md

 ## 🎤 Conferences

+Oral Presentation, **Chahare, N. R.**, Ouzeri, A., Golde, T., Wilson, T. Arroyo, M., and Trepat, X. “Synthetic epithelial morphogenesis through controlled stretching and buckling.”
+EMBO-EMBL Symposium, Mechanobiology in development and disease, Heidelberg, Germany.
+May 15–18, 2022

-Chatterjee, A., **Chahare.
-N. R.**, Kulkarni.
-A., Kondaiah, P., and Gundiah, N. “Design of adynamic cell stretcher to quantify responses of fibroblasts to cyclic stretching and TGF-β.”5th International Conference on Computational and Mathematical Biomedical Engineering,Pittsburgh, Pennsylvania, USA.
+Chatterjee, A., **Chahare, N. R.**, Kulkarni, A., Kondaiah, P., and Gundiah, N. “Design of adynamic cell stretcher to quantify responses of fibroblasts to cyclic stretching and TGF-β.”5th International Conference on Computational and Mathematical Biomedical Engineering,Pittsburgh, Pennsylvania, USA.
 April 10–12, 2017

 Satone, V., **Chahare, N. R.**, and Padole, P. “Design of pedal operated behda crackingmachine using flywheel motor.”
 Association for Machines and Mechanisms’ IndustrialProblems on Machines and Mechanisms (IPRoMM), Nagpur, India.
 Dec 22–23, 2016